Planarly branched rough paths and rough differential equations on homogeneous spaces: Formal series expansion of the solution

 which corresponds to the five planar rooted decorated forests with three vertices, displayed in the following order:

-The appearance of planar rooted forests comes from a natural further step in abstraction, namely the \textsl{Lie--Butcher series formulation}.
-It consists in further lifting Equation \eqref{rde-lifted} to the free $D$-algebra, i.e., the universal enveloping algebra over the free post-Lie algebra in $d$ generators, more precisely to its completion $(\Cal H_{\smop{MKW}}^A)^*$.
-We get then the so-called fundamental differential equation:
+The appearance of planar rooted forests relates to a natural further step in abstraction, namely using the \textsl{Lie--Butcher series formalism}.
+It consists in an additional lifting of equation \eqref{rde-lifted} to the free post-associative algebra, i.e., the universal enveloping algebra over the free post-Lie algebra in $d$ generators, more precisely to its completion $(\Cal H_{\smop{MKW}}^A)^*$.
+We obtain then the so-called fundamental differential equation:

-with initial condition $\mathbb Y_{ss}=\bm 1$, where $*$ is now the convolution product of two linear forms on $\Cal H_{\smop{MKW}}^A$ (Grossman--Larson product).
+with initial condition $\mathbb Y_{ss}=\bm 1$, where $*$ is now the non-commutative convolution (Grossman--Larson) product of two linear forms on $\Cal H_{\smop{MKW}}^A$.
 Suppose for the moment that the path $X$ in $\mathbb{R}^d$ is differentiable.
 Equation \eqref{rde-postlifted} can then be re-written as:

 with initial condition $\mathbb Y_{ss}=\bm 1$.
 For any $s,t$ the so-called fundamental solution $\mathbb Y_{st}$ of \eqref{rde-postlifted} is given by